 Both my service learning courses ended this month, with 185 hours of potential service time during the Spring semester.
 The ROCS group engaged in a number of April events including Spring Fest, the Minimake student hackathon, the ACM high school programming competition, student visits from Merrillville and Snider high schools, their weekly visits to the West Lafayette Public Library for open coding, and a canceled event in Fishers that my students designed two new activity plans for.
 Highlighting the high school visits, we managed to have 50 students come for a mixture of CS instruction, program information, and campus tour between the two schools.
 One school serves primarily African-American and Latinx students, and I think we were able to communicate some important information to them about college planning.
 Lillian Evans helped me to plan the Merrillville visit, and we had contributions at both events from Randy Bond, Buster Dunsmore, Petros Drineas, Nicole Towner, and a combination of ROCS and MAGIC students.

-While I can’t take credit for her larger visit with our department, I did want to mention that I managed to arrange an hour of time for Dr. Lewis to meet with my MAGIC students.
+While I can’t take credit for her larger visit with our department, I did want to mention that I managed to arrange an hour of time for Dr. Colleen Lewis to meet with my MAGIC students.
 She spoke with them about implicit bias, issues of gender and computing, and advised them on pathways to graduate studies.
 I appreciated how thoughtful Huda Nassar was regarding my potential interest in connecting Dr. Lewis with my students.
 I have known Dr. Lewis for a number of years and it was good to be able to reconnect with her even if I didn’t get a chance to socialize much with her while she was on campus.

 Our final section of CS180x ended this month, with 1140 students having participated in the course.
 We will be surveying these students in August to determine how they have done on the AP Computer Science A exam, but we are expecting another terrific group of students to do well when that event occurs.